coders51/rabbitmq-stream-js-client/README.md

     - Offset.offset(x)      ---> Start reading from the specified offset.
 The parameter has to be a bigint.
     - Offset.timestamp(t)   ---> Start reading from the messages stored after the timestamp t.

+  Optionally a consumer identifier can be set in the consumer option.
+  It's an optional property called consumerTag.
 */

 const consumer = await client.declareConsumer(consumerOptions, (message: Message) => {